aimms/how-to/Articles/309/309-workflow-panel-element-and-string-parameters.rst

 -------------------------------------
 Next let's create the string parameter to enter values for rest of the properties:

-#.
+a.
 Create a string parameter, let’s call it ``MyWorkflowStepsDetails``, indexed over ``(webui::indexWorkflowOrder,webui::indexNoOfPages,webui::indexWorkflowPageSpec)``.

-#.
+b.
 Add domain condition to index domain:

 code-block:: aimms